ucsb-cs148/f21/_lectures/lect00.md

 desc: Project Team Formation
 lecture_date: 2021-09-27 14:00
 num: lect00
-ready: false
+ready: true

 ---

-This day was devoted to assignment of students to teams and projects.
+This day is devoted to assignment of students to teams and projects.

 # Project Formation Tool